If your New Year’s resolution has to do with getting organized, The Budget Diet has a plan for you!

 Plan ahead: It’s the beginning of the month, time to check the calendar for birthdays, anniversaries or other events that you might need to buy a gift for.

-Great Ideas: Start idea files, and whenever you see a great idea…to the file it goes!
+Great Ideas: Start idea files or Pinterest Boards and whenever you see a great idea…to the file or Pinterest Board it goes!
 Then when you’re ready to start a project you’ll have an instant resource.
 Suggested idea files:

 – Birthday Party Ideas